-A drawback of the DSB-CNN is the online training time of 10 to 30 minutes which actually does not seem to fit to an interactive realtime application.
-To circumvent this disadvantage, the 3D-GDT is used during the scribbling and visual feedback process as depicted in Fig. 1 along with a fast depthimage-based renderer (DIBR) which includes a simple extrapolation technique to fill occlusions when rendering stereo pairs [23].
-The final rendering of depth maps and stereo image pairs is then performed in a render farm where the 3D-GDT and the renderer are replaced by the DSB-CNN and a highquality offline renderer with more advanced inpainting solutions, respectively.
+The online training time required by DSB-CNN is significantly lower than the training time required by other CNNbased approaches for depth estimation, since our training dataset just consists of the user-scribbled keyframes.
+Nevertheless, this required time may prevent its use in an interactive realtime workflow.
+To circumvent this circumstance, the 3D-GDT can be used during the real time operation of the scribbling and visual feedback process as depicted in Fig. 1 along with a fast depth-image-based renderer (DIBR) which includes a simple extrapolation technique to fill occlusions when rendering stereo pairs [23].
+The final rendering of highend depth maps and stereo image pairs can be then performed offline in a render farm where the 3D-GDT and the renderer are replaced by the DSB-CNN and a high-quality offline renderer with more advanced inpainting solutions, respectively.
 Such workflows are currently integrated in many professional vfx pipelines.
 For confidential reasons, we cannot disclose further details of the underlying rendering processes.